Hey hey Bridgeton! Your one-stop source for local news is here. Continue reading for all the updates. ☕️️

 In today's newsletter:

-1. 6 Unsolved Cumberland County, NJ, Homicides Still Open (973espn.com) — Bridgeton residents are being urged to help solve six long-unsolved Cumberland County homicides from summers between 1998 and 2021 that remain active investigations.
-Prosecutors say these cold cases suffer from limited evidence and witness cooperation, and they’re asking anyone with even small details to contact the Major Crimes Unit to potentially move these cases forward.
+1. 6 Unsolved Cumberland County, NJ, Homicides Still Open (wearesouthjersey.com) — Bridgeton-area residents are being urged to help investigators with six unsolved Cumberland County homicides from summers between 1998 and 2021 that remain active cases.
+Prosecutor Jennifer Webb-McRae says these cold cases are regularly reviewed, and even small tips to the Major Crimes Unit could generate new leads for families still waiting for answers.

 Show off your photography skills and the sights around town!
 Click here to submit your Photo of the Day to Patch AM!